-Currently, there are nine VLT facilities in operation: Resorts World at Aqueduct, Saratoga Gaming and Raceway, Finger Lakes Gaming and Racetrack, Fairgrounds Gaming and Raceway at Buffalo, Mighty M Gaming at Monticello, Yonkers Raceway, Tioga Downs, Batavia Downs, and Vernon Downs.
+Currently, there are nine VLT facilities in operation: Resorts World at Aqueduct, Saratoga Gaming and Raceway, Finger Lakes Gaming and Racetrack, Fairgrounds Gaming and Raceway at Buffalo, Mighty M Gaming at Monticello, Yonkers Raceway, Batavia Downs, and Vernon Downs.
+There are also a Suffolk County VLT facility (Jake's 58 Hotel and Casino) and the Nassau OTB machines being hosted at Resorts World at Aqueduct.

 Net machine income at VLT facilities is generally higher during the first and second quarters of the State fiscal year.
 However, fourth quarter receipts can also have a high distribution due to the transfer of any administrative surplus to the education account at the end of the year.
 The distribution within any given year may vary due to the opening of new facilities during the year or from the receipt of one-time payments.
+It should also be noted that starting in FY 2017, per the Gaming Act, there is an overall transfer from the Commercial Gaming Revenue Fund for education to the State Lottery Fund for education to maintain VLT base year revenue.
+The base year revenue is all VLT revenue generated to support education for the twelve months preceding the initial operation of a casino or the Nassau/Suffolk OTB terminals.
+Since the Nassau OTB terminals became operational in October 2016, official VLT revenues must be at least \$958.2 million on an annual basis.
+Therefore, the timing of these hold harmless transfers within a given State fiscal year could cause changes to the percentage distribution of receipts.
+In FY 2017, the transfer amount was \$3.9 million.

-PERCEN TAGE DISTRIBUT ION OF ALL FUNI DS EDUCATION R ECEIPTS
+PERCEN TAGE DISTRIBUT ION OF ALL FUNI OS EDUCATION R ECEIPTS

 1 st Quarter 2 nd Quarter 3 rd Quarter 4 th Quarter

-FY 2008 22.3 25.7 23.3 28.6

 FY 2009 24.4 25.4 21.3 29.9

 FY 2010 23.6 24.3 21.1 31.0

 FY 2011 13.9 56.6 13.4 16.1

 FY 2012 20.8 21.1 23.6 34.5

 FY 2013 23.8 24.0 22.0 30.2

 FY 2014 24.2 23.8 21.8 30.2

 FY 2015 24.4 24.0 24.8 26.8

 FY 2016 23.7 25.0 22.5 28.8

-FY 2017 (est.) 24.5 24.1 22.6 28.8
+FY 2017 24.5 24.1 22.5 28.9

+FY 2018 (est.) 24.2 24.8 22.8 28.2

 Clearly, the estimation process is highly dependent on a myriad of assumptions.
-Casinos compete by increasing the amount paid out in prizes.
-Payouts of not less than 90 percent are assumed, but, if competition increases this number, it could have a significant impact on revenues.
+Casinos compete with VLTs by increasing the amount paid out in prizes.
+Payouts of not less than 90 percent are assumed (this is the minimum allowed per law), but, if competition increases this number, it could have a significant impact on revenues.
 For example, if competition increases the prize payout to 94 percent, the amount of revenue due to New York would, holding other factors constant, fall by 25 percent.

-Recently authorized casino gaming both in New York and in Massachusetts could have a greater impact on New York VLT facilities than anticipated along with continual expansions at Foxwoods, Mohegan Sun, and Turning Stone.
-Also, if New Jersey authorizes two new casinos in northern New Jersey, this could have a direct impact on New York VLT facilities.
+Recently authorized casino gaming both in New York and in Massachusetts could have a greater impact on New York VLT facilities than anticipated as these casinos continue to complete construction and ramp up operations.
+A similar impact could also be felt due to continual expansions at competing facilities, including Foxwoods, Mohegan Sun, and Turning Stone.